-If you are someone who is passionate about working with and helping other people, then it just might be that you are ideally suited to a career in life coaching!
+If you are someone who is passionate about working with people, and enjoying the rewards and fulfilment that comes from being the catalyst for helping people achieve their dreams, then you may be ideally suited to a career in life coaching!

 Psychology is about the scientific study of the human mind, including human thought, behaviour, development, personality, emotion, motivation, and more.

-Life coaching is similar, but has more to do with the application of psychology in optimising human motivation and behaviour, with a view to helping people live their best lives and get the most out of life.
+Life coaching is similar, but lays more emphasis on the application of psychology in optimising human motivation and behaviour.
+We like to say that we are agents of change, using tools, techniques and processes to help people to live their best lives.

 To find out more about what life coaching is and what life coaches do please click here.

 Like with psychology, becoming a